The Bankrate promise

 MBA applications often require a professional resume.
 Many business students work for several years before applying to an MBA program, and setting career goals early on can help students prepare to apply.

-For example, students who want to pursue an MBA in finance should work in finance before applying for their MBA.
+For example, students who want to pursue an MBA with a concentration in finance should work in finance before applying for their MBA.
 Business schools seek applicants with clear professional goals and experience relevant to their chosen program.
+While some programs look for applicants with four to five years of relevant work experience, most recommend at least two years.

-Students can also highlight any volunteer work and community service if it has a connection to their MBA goals.
+Students can also highlight volunteer work and community service if it connects to their MBA goals.

-MBA admissions officers use personal essays to get to know the candidates; a well-written essay may be the deciding factor for applicants with similar academic backgrounds.
-Admissions officers look for clear, concise essays with no grammatical errors, and they often reward creativity.
+MBA admissions officers use personal essays to get to know the candidates.
+A well-written essay may be the deciding factor among applicants with similar academic backgrounds.
+Admissions officers look for clear, concise and persuasive essays with no grammatical errors.

 - How will this MBA program help you meet your career goals?